isabella232/advertising-cloud.en/help/dsp/inventory/on-demand-inventory-about.md

 * Automatically access live events (such as NBA, NFL, and NHL events)
 * Track performance with consolidated reporting

 Once a deal is approved, it's available as a target for existing placements and automatically included as a target for new placements that target all [!DNL On Demand] inventory.
-If a deal request is denied, you can work with your account manager to resolve the issue and then re-request the deal.
+If a deal request is denied, you can work with your [!DNL Adobe] account team to resolve the issue and then re-request the deal.

 ## The On Demand Views